 Minister of Interior Want The Public to Raise N500 Million to Decongest Overcrowded Nigerian Prisons

-Minister Of Interior Want The Public To Raise 500 Million Naira To Decongest
+Minister of Interior Want The Public to Raise 500 Million Naira to Decongest

 In a recent appeal that has sparked controversy, Nigeria’s Minister of Interior, Hon.
 Dr. Olubunmi Tunji Ojo, has called upon the public to donate funds to help alleviate the dire conditions of the Nigerian prison system.
 The overcrowding of correctional centers across the country has reached critical levels, with many detainees unable to pay bail and awaiting trial.
 The Minister’s plea, which has raised concerns among critics, is aimed at reducing the strain on the prison system and facilitating the release of those who cannot afford to pay fines.